Ashit-cloud/Ashit-cloud/README.md

-#### Hi there, I am Ashit👋.
+### Hi there, I'm Ashit👋 with a growth-minded Data Scientist with strong technical skills in Python, Machine Learning, NLP, Deep Learning and over five years of experience in telecom and health insurance domain to help business grow and add value.

-# A growth-minded Data Scientist with strong technical skills in Python, Machine Learning, NLP, Deep Learning and over five years of experience in telecom and health insurance domain to help business grow and add value.
+- 👯 I’m looking to collaborate on ...

 <!--
 **Ashit-cloud/Ashit-cloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.